dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 ## Changelog

+1.8

+- Disallow mixin on a `final` type from another library.

 1.7

-* Update the modifiers applied to anonymous mixin applications to closer match the superclass/mixin modifiers.
+- Update the modifiers applied to anonymous mixin applications to closer match the superclass/mixin modifiers.
-* State that `enum` declarations count as `final`.
+- State that `enum` declarations count as `final`.
-* Rephrase semantics completely, based only on relations between declarations.
+- Rephrase semantics completely, based only on relations between declarations.
-* Say that pre-feature libraries can mix in non-`mixin` platform library classes which satisfy the old requirements for being used as a mixin.
+- Say that pre-feature libraries can mix in non-`mixin` platform library classes which satisfy the old requirements for being used as a mixin.

 1.6